 All rooms in all areas provide WiFi, tea/coffee facilities, fridge and safe as standard.

-It’s also worth remembering that even with all these swimming pools, this section of beach is one of Koh Chang’s finest, so swimming in the sea is a must.
+The beach here too is one of Koh Chang’s finest, so swimming in the sea is a must.

 White Sand Beach is the most developed town in Koh Chang, so step outside the hotel and you’ll find everything you need from restaurants to bars and banks.

-Rooms in the hillside area start at 3,800bt, going up to 5,500bt.
+Luxury rooms in the hillside area at 3,800bt, going up to 5,500bt.
 By the sea, 4,500bt for the oceanview through to 10,000bt for one of the villas.
 Peak season rates will apply.

 The 120 roomed Awa Resort, which sits in the centre of the bustling village of Kai Bae Beach, has one of the most striking designs of any luxury hotel on the island.